Andrew-NoTag/Subway-Surfers/README.md

 - Service Status Dashboard: Show an overview of the status of all MTA services in a single dashboard.
 - Multilingual Support: Offer the application in multiple languages.
 - User Accounts: Basic account creation and user authentication using [Firebase](https://firebase.google.com/docs/auth/web/start).

+To run the program:

+Clone the repository and run `python flaskr\wsgi.py` To see the main page, go to `http://127.0.0.1:5000/`